Lou Antonelli: Writing career

 Antonelli was a professional journalist.
 In January 2015, he was named managing editor of The Clarksville Times based in Clarksville, Texas.

 Antonelli got a late start in his fiction writing career; his first story ("Silvern" in the June 2003 issue of RevolutionSF) was published when he was 46 years old.
 His first professional sale was "A Rocket for the Republic", published in Asimov's Science Fiction in September 2005.
 His 2012 short story "Great White Ship" was nominated for the Sidewise Award for Alternate History.

 As of June October 2017, he had 112 short stories published either in print or online.
 His stories have appeared in Asimov's Science Fiction, Worlds of Wonder, Jim Baen's Universe, Continuum Science Fiction, Astounding Tales, Bewildering Stories, Andromeda Spaceways In-flight Magazine, Nova Science Fiction, Planetary Stories, Aphelion, Ray Gun Revival, 4 Star Stories, Drink Tank, Nova Science Fiction, Omni Reboot, the Song Stories anthology, the FenCon IV Souvenir Program Book, and other publications.

 Eleven of his stories have received honorable mentions in The Year's Best Science Fiction published by St. Martin's Press for 2011, 2009, 2008, 2006, 2005 and 2004.
 "A Rocket for the Republic" placed third in the Asimov's Science Fiction Readers Poll for 2005 in the Short Story category.
 His 2012 short story "Great White Ship" was nominated for the Sidewise Award for Alternate History.
-"On a Spiritual Plain" (originally published in Sci-Phi Journal No. 2, November 2014) was nominated for Hugo Award for Best Short Story in 2015.
+"On a Spiritual Plain" (originally published in Sci-Phi Journal No. 2, November 2014) was nominated for Hugo Award for Best Short Story in 2015, as part of the Sad Puppies ballot manipulation campaign.
 His debut novel, "Another Girl, Another Planet", was nominated for the Dragon Award for Best Alternate History novel in 2017.